ojayjonathan/courier_services_mobile_app/README.md

 ## 🧐 About <a name = "about"></a>

 <p >
-Courier Services contain two mobile application that facilitate management and transportation of road cargo transport.
+Courier Services contain two mobile application that facilitate management and transportation of cargo by road.
     <br>
 </p>

 <p >
 The application is aimed at linking transport service providers:

-- trucks
+- trucks 🚛
-- motobikes
+- motobikes 🚲
-- bicycles
+- bicycles 🚲
-- taxi
+- taxi 🚕
-- and private car owners
+- and private car owners 🛻

 with clients who wish to move goods from one location to another.
 <br>